merlon/scala-best-practices/sections/7-functional-programming.md

 cleanF
 ```

-This (a very trivial) example shows how you can utilize the true power of
+This (though very trivial) example shows how you can utilize the true power of
 *Functor*.
-The same functorial capabilities are available to you for rest
+The same functorial capabilities are available to you for the rest
 of the data types mentioned above as well.
 To see full list of what it can do
 see [this](https://typelevel.org/cats/api/cats/Functor$.html).

-Next, consider the following example which is a part of an `Actor`.
+Next, consider the following example which is a part of an `akka.Actor`.

 ```scala
 protected def getActiveReports = context.children.toSet - reportRouter - statisticsCollector